Djobanjo/skills-introduction-to-git/.github/steps/2-step.md

 ### What are the important Git commands?

-Git has many operations, but the there are a few you will use the most for local projects.
+Git has many operations, but there are a few you will use the most for local projects.

 - `git init` - Start a new repository to enable versioning.
 - `git add` - Group related changes together in the staging area, in preparation to "commit" them to history.